Canning Chicken Stock

 - Wipe rims with a clean sterile towel.

-- Place a seal and hand tighten band on each jar.
+- Place a seal and finger tighten bands on each jar.

 - Process jars 20 minutes for pints and 25 minutes for quarts at 10 pounds pressure, adjusting to your altitude.

-- Allow jars to sit in the canner 10 minutes after pressure has released.
+- Allow jars to sit in the canner 10 minutes after pressure has released before removing from canner.

 - Place jars on the counter (with a towel under them).